 What is a manual treadmill?

-A manual treadmill is a slightly smaller version of its electrical powered counterpart.
+It’s a slightly smaller version of its electrical powered counterpart.
 However, instead of controlling the speed and incline of the machine using the front monitor, they are self-powered and you use the force of your legs to power it.
 You can find these treadmills at most commercial gyms and sports facilities.
 They are typically safer since you are in complete control of the machine while running.

 Best of all, anyone can use one, no matter their current level of fitness.
 While it may be hard getting it started initially, it’s quite easy to get the hang of exercising on it after a few goes.